 Can Medical Cannabis Cure Breast Cancer?

-According to HER2 Support Group, breast cancer is not a single disease – it is an umbrella term that is used for many different diseases.
-HER2-positive breast cancer is an aggressive type that forms when there is an over-expression of the HER2 gene.
+Many women are asking the pertinent question, “Can medical cannabis cure breast cancer?” as a desperate way to heal themselves naturally.
+According to the HER2 Support Group, breast cancer is not a single disease – it is an umbrella term that is used for many different diseases.
+HER2-positive breast cancer is an aggressive type that forms when there is an over-production of the HER2 gene.

-HER2-positive breast cancer does not only grow rapidly, but it is often associated with a unfortunate prognosis and high recurrence rates.
-Though successful treatments have been designed to target the HER2 gene, research reports that they do not gather a response from everyone.
+HER2-positive breast cancer does not only grow rapidly, but it is often associated with an unfortunate prognosis and high recurrence rates.
+Though successful treatments have been designed to target the HER2 gene, research shows that they do not result in a positive response from everyone.

-As we are aware of, cannabis has shown promise in treating a variety of cancers, and a Japanese study found cannabinoids to constrain tumour growth.
-Accordingly, breast cancer research has alos turned to medical cannabis in search for answers.
+We are aware that cannabis has shown promise in treating a variety of cancers.
+A Japanese study found cannabinoids to constrain tumour growth.
+Accordingly, breast cancer research has also turned to medical cannabis in search of answers because so many women want to know whether medical cannabis can cure breast cancer.

 Spanish Researchers Treated Breast Cancer with Medical Cannabis